jbjorne/ExGen/README.md

 ## Randomizing exercises

 Exercise scripts take a seed value parameter, which can be used to initialize a random number generator.
 The seed value can be defined with the -s switch.

+## Advanced usage

+Writing a more complex exercises is demostrated in the included "features" example.
+In this exercise students of a machine learning course construct feature vectors from a dataset and calculate nearest neighbour distances between these vectors.
+The example demonstrates how to write complex, multi-stage exercises.